 Where can I take STEP?

-- This offer applies to all students who enter any of the degrees G0L0 MMORSE, GLN0 BSc MORSE, GGC3 MMathStat, GG13 BSc MathStat or 7G73 BSc Data Science in October 2018.
-They must make the degree their firm choice with UCAS and remain registered on the degree throughout the academic year 2018-2019.
+- This offer applies to all students who enter any of the degrees G0L0 MMORSE, GLN0 BSc MORSE, GGC3 MMathStat, GG13 BSc MathStat, G304 MDatSci or 7G73 BSc Data Science in October 2022.
+They must make the degree their firm choice with UCAS and remain registered on the degree throughout the academic year 2022-2023.

-- The qualifying Grade S (Outstanding) must be achieved in a STEP examination taken in the summer of 2018.
+- The qualifying Grade S (Outstanding) must be achieved in a STEP examination taken in the summer of 2022.
+Any of the STEP papers (II, III) can be used.
+Alternatively, the qualifying score of 7.5 must be achieved in a TMUA(*) examination taken in the autumn of 2021.

 - Only one award per student.